2022 key criteria

 Awarded to recognise excellence in the provision of IT systems, the winner will be a supplier of hardware, software and/or IT services that has achieved significant business success in the past 12 months and can demonstrate high levels of customer satisfaction and business benefits from the users of its products and services.

-This award recognises excellence in the provision of IT systems by a specialist supplier (the organisation must make less than £50 million in revenue each year).
+This award recognises excellence in the provision of IT systems by a supplier.
 The winner will be a supplier of hardware, software and/or IT services that has achieved significant business success in the past 12 months and can demonstrate high levels of customer satisfaction and business benefits from the users of its products and services.

-This award will go to the organisation that can demonstrate innovative and effective changes made in response to the pandemic.
+This award will go to the organisation that can demonstrate innovative and effective changes made in response to the pandemic and how the lessons learned will be applied in future years.
 Judges will be looking to see a measurable impact of the changes / project.